Are you looking to enhance your skills and performance in your role?

 I have 3 children, 2 girls and a boy born in 2008, 2010 and 2013.
 I have had 3 lots of maternity leave employed by the University and each was between 9 months to a year in duration, with additional annual leave added on at either end.
 I have been back at work since September 2014.
 I have returned to full time work after each of my periods of maternity leave.
 I drop the children off at school and my husband does pick up.

-On my return to work I reduced my hours from full-time to 16 hours job-share.
+On my return to work I reduced my hours from full-time to 16 hours job-share, however since January 3rd 2018 I have been full-time.
 Although my daughter was born in 2000 and my son in 2001, I would be happy to share my experiences of the challenges I faced with having 2 children quite close together in age and no family support within easy reach.

 Working Pattern: Wednesday - Friday, 22 hours per week.